usharesoft/appcenter-docs/admin/en/source/pages/manage-users/user-groups.rst

 	uforge usergrp create --user $ADMIN --password $PASS --email kermit@usharesoft.com --name MyGroup

-In the example above, the argument ``--user`` is the account of the administrator.
-The argument ``--name`` is the  name of the user group you are creating.
+In the example above, the argument ``--name`` is the  name of the user group you are creating and ``-–usergrpPassword`` is the password for the group administrator.
+If you want to add users when you create the group, use the argument ``--accounts``.

 Adding Users to a Group
 ~~~~~~~~~~~~~~~~~~~~~~~